 Making traditional Italian marinade is easy, as it only requires less than 15 minutes.

 Start by gathering all your ingredients in a bowl, including the red wine vinegar, balsamic vinegar, pressed garlic, sugar, kosher salt, dried basil, dried oregano (if needed, use a dehydrator to dry these ingredients) , ground black pepper, ground coriander, sweet paprika, and vegetable/olive oil, and mix them accordingly.
+Its advisable to measure each ingredient with a measuring spoon to be more precise with your mixture.

 Transfer the mixture into a bottle and shake well for a few minutes to create the perfect vinaigrette, and then refrigerate the salad for later use.